 Senator Rubio confirms in the quote the existence of a UFO/UAP Task Force in the Pentagon, and this task force is most likely the same "inter-agency team" that Pentagon spokesperson, Susan Gough, spoke of to Swedish researcher, Roger Glassel, in May of this year (2020).

-In the same report, on page 12, you can read what "the Committee" (that is, the Select Committee on Intelligence) directs the DNI to include in the unclassified report on "Advanced Aerial Threats."
-As you can see, if you read page 12, the unclassified report from the DNI should be quite detailed and comprehensive.
-As I understand it, and what the two articles below says, the report is meant to be public.
+On page 12 of the report, you'll find what "the Committee" (the Select Committee on Intelligence) wants the DNI to include in the unclassified report about "Advanced Aerial Threats."
+As I understand it, and what the two articles below say, the report is to be public.

 But first, the Intelligence Authorization Act has to be adopted by the full Senate on Capitol Hill.
-I am far from an expert on the political system of the US, but some of the journalists who have covered this story (for example, Tom Reagan and Bryan Bender in the articles below) seems to be optimistic that the act, or bill, in question will be adopted.
+I am far from an expert on the political system of the US, but some journalists who have covered this story (for example, Tom Reagan, and Bryan Bender in the articles below) seems to be optimistic that the act, or bill, in question will pass.

 Personally, I remain somewhat cautiously optimistic.
-It would surprise me if no kind of pushback will take place because of the nature of the data that some military departments and/or intelligence agencies have in their possession.
+I'd be surprised if there wasn't some resistance, given the sensitive information held by certain military and intelligence groups.
 At the same time, it seems that the wind has changed in Congress regarding the UFO issue.

 No comments: